Program Slicing

 exists slice_1,...,slice_n: exists initial_state: vc[S](\infty) != \infty

-Slicing for correctness unfortunately generates a quantifier alternation.
-We ask the SMT solver to find an assignment to the slice variables such that for all initial states the program verifies:
+Slicing for correctness is a bit more complicated, since we are theoretically asking for anan assignment to the slice variables such that for all initial states the program verifies:

 exists slice_1,...,slice_n: forall initial_state: vc[S](\infty) == \infty

 As far as we could tell, using e.g. Z3's built-in optimizer for these tasks is often infeasible as it is restricted to a (not particularly well-defined) fragment of input formulas and may return unsound results on other inputs.
-It also seems to be designed to find actually optimal results, whereas we are also happy with a "good" result if some timeout expires.
+It also seems to be designed to find actually optimal results, whereas we are also often happy with just a "good" result.